biometricITC/cPP-biometrics/3_ProtectionProfile/Bio cPP.md

 voice, vein*, \[**assignment:** *other modality* \] as the biometric component of the hybrid authentication mechanism.

+Application note 27:

+A hybrid authentication mechanism is one where a user has to submit a combination of biometric sample and PIN or password with both to pass and without the user being made aware of which factor failed, if either fails. if this mechanism is selected in the \[MDFPP\], the above component shall also be selected.

 ## 9. Optional Requirements

-If a TOE fulfils any of the optional requirements, the vendor is encouraged to add the related functionality to the ST. Therefore, in the application notes of this chapter the wording "This option should be chosen..." is repeatedly used.
-But it also is used to emphasize that this option should only be chosen if the TOE provides the related functionality and that it is not necessary to implement the related functionality to be compliant to the cPP.
 ST authors are free to choose none, some or all SFRs defined in this chapter.
 Just the fact that a product supports a certain functionality does not mandate to add any SFR defined in this chapter.

 9.1 Identification and Authentication (FIA)
 ---------------------------